 Many Identity as a Service (IDaaS) providers offer the latest technology for stronger user authentication on digital platforms, and healthcare institutions must choose the right partner to work with.

 authID delivers trusted FIDO 2.0 strong authentication that allows healthcare professionals to authenticate to their systems using on-device biometrics, thus eliminating the risk of stolen or shared passwords.
 During user registration, Verified leverages authID’s seamless biometric identity verification service to scan an identity document and take a selfie to establish a digital chain of trust between biometrically verified individuals, their accounts, and their devices.

 Verified™ by authID an identity authentication solution that delivers mobile facial biometric authentication that offers greater assurance than knowledge-based authentication or other two-factor authentication solutions.
 Verified confirms consent to specific transactions, captures audit trails, and biometrically authenticates a person’s identity in a real-time, seamless user experience.
 Verified™ enables MFA upgrades that can be easily done through RESTful API integration.

 Schedule a Demo with authID

-authID.ai is a provider of an Identity as a Service (IDaaS) platform that delivers a suite of secure, mobile, biometric identity solutions, available to any vertical, anywhere. authID’s biometric authentication and passwordless solutions ensure that only authorized healthcare workers can log into medical databases, maintaining patient privacy and data protection.
+authID.ai is a provider of an Identity Authentication platform that delivers a suite of secure, biometric identity solutions, available to any vertical, anywhere. authID’s biometric authentication and passwordless solutions ensure that only authorized healthcare workers can log into medical databases, maintaining patient privacy and data protection.
 Contact authID today at 1 (516) 778-5639 or click here to schedule a demo.